Deputy Director for Research

 In 2003, graduated from the Faculty of Sociology of the St. Petersburg State University (SPbSU) with the qualification “social anthropologist”.

 MAIN TOPIC OF SCIENTIFIC RESEARCH:

-Anthropology of Mobility and Space; anthropology of food; anthropology of the landscape; the relationship between human, animal and landscape; methods of socio-anthropological research; history of Siberian studies.
+Anthropology of mobility and space; anthropology of food; anthropology of the landscape; the relationship between humans, animals, and landscape; methods of socio-anthropological research; history of Siberian studies.